 The reality is that life was in this room and death was in the next?

 Crazy as it sounds it was a choice I had to make.
-It should have been a no brainer and I have often scolded myself for not choosing quicker, but by this time my giant had a firm hold on my mind and I was contented to let him lead.
+It should have been a no brainer.
+I have often scolded myself for not choosing quicker, but by this time my giant had a firm hold on my mind, still contented to let him lead.

 Up until this point it hadn’t mattered or so I thought.
 So the choice I had to make wasn’t as easy as it seemed.